 I find that when I’m newly training a first-time milk goat to the stand its helpful to have a second person there.
 That person can be on hand to run back to the house for anything you forgot, or to hold the back end of your skitterish goat while you milk her.

 In the first stages of their milk stand training, I also like to brush the goats thoroughly so they have a comforting experience.
 Word to the wise, pet a goat’s ears only if you have a good relationship established with that goat.
 Goats are choosey about who messes with their ears and if they let you get in a pet or two, you can know that you’re loved.

 So, there you go!
 Anyone else have advice on training a goat to a milk stand?
 Please share!

-If you need to do a bit more research on this whole goat dairy idea, you can visit this link for Goat 101 by The Prairie Homestead; Better Hens and Gardens and Eight Acres also have good basic dairy goat information.
+If you need to do a bit more research on this whole goat dairy idea, you can visit this link for Goat 101 by The Prairie Homestead.

 For more information on quality dairy goat breeds you can visit this link from The Free Range Life.

-To get you started on your goat adventures, you may need these fine products:
+To get you started on your goat adventures, you may need these this: